IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/democratize.md

-30. Add a new tile, SevOne -> REST v2 -> Objects -> Delete Object by Id
+30. Add a new building block, SevOne -> REST v2 -> Objects -> Delete Object by Id

 31. Change name to SevOne_Delete_Object

-32. Click on the tile to open the right hand side panel and complete it with these options:
+32. Click on the building block to open the right hand side panel and complete it with these options:

 	a. authKey: $NMSCredentials